aroman/freya-on-a-mac/README.md

 ## <a id="theming">Theming rEFInd</a>

-I am personally offended by the ugliness of the rEFInd menu

-Sorry you're so sensitive.
 You can install a [theme][theme] to make it look nicer, and there's many options for customizing rEFInd's behavior too.
 Here's what my setup looks like:
 ![no-fde](img/finished-product.jpg)

 ## <a id="post-install">Post Install</a>